retroj/mowedline-manual/examples/retroj.md

     `text-maybe-pad-left`, a procedure provided by mowedline that adds extra space to the left side of any non-empty text widget.

   - Declare the window.
-The two widge:text and the widget:flags widgets receive their content via mowedline-client from my window manager and my irc client.
+The two widget:text and the widget:flags widgets receive their content via mowedline-client from my window manager and my irc client.
 The other two, widget:active-window-title and widget:clock are automatically updated internally by mowedline.